-- 2 handfuls of leafy greens (kale, baby spinach, spring mix)
+- 1 handful of leafy greens (kale, baby spinach, spring mix), optional

 - Add the prepped produce to a high-speed blender, adding greens last so they’re on top.

 - Pour cold water over the produce until produce is just covered and blend until completely puréed.
 You might need to stop the blender and give everything a quick stir and/or add a bit more water to get everything moving.

 - Place a nut milk bag (or cheesecloth: see notes) over a large bowl and pour the juice mixture into the bag.
 Carefully squeeze out all the juice into the bowl, leaving behind the pulp.